 This software is not reviewed yet.

-The customer invoicing system is an Excel invoice template with ability to store created invoices, products and customer details and perform advanced order sales reporting.
+The invoice template for Excel is a complete customer invoicing system with ability to store created invoices, products and customer details, manage inventory and perform advanced order sales reporting.

-The Real Option Valuation model encompasses a suite of option pricing tools to quantify the embedded strategic value for a range of financial analysis and investment scenarios.
-Option pricing tools include Black-Scholes, Binomial, and Game Theory.
+The Real Option Valuation template provides a set of option pricing tools to quantify the embedded strategic value for a range of financial analysis and investment scenarios.
+Option pricing models include Black-Scholes, Binomial, and Game Theory.

 The Portfolio Performance Monitoring template enables the ongoing monitoring and periodic valuation for portfolios of financial investments.
 Amount and timing of investment and divestment transactions are accounted for in performance calculations.